Monalisha0306/MyShoppingApp/README.md

-# 🛍️ BuddyBazaar
+# 🛍️ pink venom

-**BuddyBazaar** is a smart, simple, and user-friendly React Native shopping app built with Expo.
+**pink venom** is a smart, simple, and user-friendly React Native shopping app built with Expo.
 It allows users to browse products, add them to a cart or wishlist, and manage their profile — all with a clean and modern UI.

 ## ✨ Features
 - 🔐 Authentication (Login, Register)